dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_separate_xyz.rst

    Standard geometry input.

 Vector
    The vector to split into components.
-This can be a vector attribute or a vector.
+This can be an attribute name or a vector.

 Result X, Result Y, Result Z
    The names of the attributes to store the components of the input vector.
    A new attribute with that name is added if it does not exist yet.
    If it does exist, the values of the existing attribute are overridden.

-   The resulting components will be float attributes.

 Properties